Student Design Competitions

 Note: Some competitions have requirements which are different than those listed below.
 Where stated, each individual competition's specific rules and deadlines will supersede these general rules.

-c) At least one team member must register for IMS2019 and attend the student design competitions on Tuesday, 4 June in order to assist with measurements (where applicable) and answer questions while it is being tested/judged.
+- At least one team member must register for IMS2019 and attend the student design competitions on Tuesday, 4 June in order to assist with measurements (where applicable) and answer questions.

-d) You must notify the student design competition organizers a week before the date of the judging if you need to withdraw from the competition or will not be able to participate in person.
+- You must notify the student design competition organizers at least one week before the date of the competitions if you plan to withdraw or will not be able to participate in person.
 Failure to participate in person may prevent you from being accepted for future participation.

-f) You must submit a competition application form along with the form from your professor or advisor no later than April 1, 2019, or as indicated in the rules of the competition of interest.
+- You must submit a competition application form no later than 1 April, 2019, or as indicated in the rules of the competition of interest.
 You are encouraged to contact the coordinators of the competition of your interest as early as possible to ensure a full understanding of the design specifications and judging criteria before your submission.

-g) Travel visas and possibly shipping of your project equipment are your responsibility.
+- Travel visas and shipping your project equipment are your responsibility.

 Student Design Competitions are sponsored by the 27 Technical Committees of the MTT.
 Each committee has been given $2000 in prize money if they choose to sponsor a competition in their technical area.
 Not all technical committees participate in the competition every year.
 Each will make their own rules for the competitions that they sponsor.

-General questions or comments can be directed to the IMS2019 Student Design Competition Committee Chair, Mark Hickle, via email at .
+General questions or comments can be directed to the IMS2019 Student Design Competition Committee Chair, Mark Hickle, via email at IMS2019.SDC@gmail.com.

 Questions or comments regarding a specific design competition should be directed to the organizers of the competition in question.